metabase/metabase/docs/developers-guide/devenv.md

 ### Including driver source paths for development or other tasks

-For development when running various Leiningen tasks you can add the `drivers` and `drivers-dev` aliases to merge the drivers' dependencies and source paths into the Metabase project:
+For development when running various Clojure tasks you can add the `drivers` and `drivers-dev` aliases to merge the drivers' dependencies and source paths into the Metabase project:

 ```